OPTIMISM, SETTING YOUR COURSE & GETTING WHERE YOU WANT TO GO.

 Write out a short list of attainable goals

-With self-help, I tend to skip the menu items and go right to the all-you-can-eat buffet.
+At the Self-Help Diner, I tend to skip the menu items and go right to the all-you-can-eat buffet.
 Take as much of whatever looks good as you want and leave the rest.
+I tend to trust what’s in front of my eyes, rather than what’s pictured on the menu.

 I start by writing down what I want to accomplish today, this week, this month and this year.
 I try to keep my goals specific and attainable.
 The list is simple and do-able.
 I write down where I want to go, what I want to improve, how I’d like to change or feel differently.
 I try to aim my mind at where “the possible” intersects with what really matters to me.